-Initiatives Aimed at Occupational Health and Safety and Health Management that Support the Activity of Employees
+Initiatives Aimed at Occupational Health and Safety and Health and Productivity Management that Support the Activity of Employees

 Click here for the number of employees who received training on health and safety standards.